 Her breath was sucked from her lungs.
 Her legs froze in place, then crumpled until she was sitting in a heap in the middle of the carpet.

 All sensation had left her body.
 She was only partially aware of a figure clambering through the hole the explosion had caused.
 It was hard to make him out in the growing smoke, but then the flames lurched, casting him in harsh light.
 He was young, the top of his head smooth, his face twisted in a snarl of rage.
-He whipped around as he entered, his robes twirling, and raised a hand.
-A couple sharp bolts of red magic shot from the tips of his fingers toward somebody she couldn’t see.
+He whipped around as he entered and raised a hand.
+A couple sharp bolts of red magic shot from the tips of his fingers toward somebody she couldn’t see outside.
 Another explosion followed a moment later.

 The man finished pulling his leg through the hole and straightened up.
 He froze when he saw her.